Home » Blog » Asia » Philippines » Ultimate Travel Guide to Banaue & Batad Rice Terraces: Stay, Eat, See

 The roads are windy and crowded with cars and trucks travelling up on Luzon island, which is also the largest and most important island in the whole Philippines.
 Hop on the evening bus, you get to wake up to the pristine view of the rice terraces.

-There is one official bus company which I recommend using for travellers, they are called Ohayami Trans.
+There is one official bus company that I recommend using is called Ohayami Trans.
 Take a jumper on the bus and stock up on a few snacks as there are not many stops on the way and air-con can be very cold.
 Alternatively, have a look at the Florida Bus.

 How Much Time To Spend In Banaue

-I'd recommend to spend at least 3 days, better 4 or 5 so you have time for all the hikes and maybe even travel further to explore Sagada with its amazingly creepy hanging coffins.
+I'd recommend spending at least 3 days, better 4 or 5 so you have time for all the hikes and maybe even travel further to explore Sagada with its amazingly creepy hanging coffins.

 Banaue Native Village Inn